- VSAM structures

 The IMPORT command will restore VSAM files, as well as Catalogs and VVDS files.

 T-REX can reorganise a catalog while it is open, and can remove imbed/replicate parameters while the catalog is open.
+You can also use T-REX to move a catalog that is open and allocated to CAS.
+This would be a very useful function where a catalog is on a small disk that is running out of space.

 T-REX will maintain VVDS integrity if the VVDS is held in the coupling facility.